aikon78/wp-codespace/README.md

 - **WP Admin**: Makes port 8080 public and opens the WordPress admin login page
 - **PW Reset**: Resets the admin password if you're having trouble logging in
 - **WP Restart**: Restarts the WordPress services and ensures port 8080 is private
+- **Save to Github**: Commit and push your changes to GitHub with custom comments

 ### 3. WordPress Admin Credentials